akka/akka/akka-docs/src/main/paradox/remoting-artery.md

 When running on JDK 11 Artery specific flight recording is available through the [Java Flight Recorder (JFR)](https://openjdk.java.net/jeps/328).

 Low overhead Artery specific events are emitted by default when JFR is enabled, higher overhead events needs a custom settings template and are not enabled automatically with the `profiling` JFR template.
-A template for enabling those can be found in the Akka sources here: https://github.com/akka/akka/tree/master/akka-remote/src/akka-profiling-hifreq.jfc
+To enable those create a copy of the `profiling` template and enable all `Akka` sub category events, for example through the JMC GUI.